KhronosGroup/Vulkan-Hpp/README.md

-# Vulkan-Hpp: C++ Bindings for Vulkan
+# Vulkan-Hpp: C++ bindings for Vulkan

-The goal of the Vulkan-Hpp is to provide header only C++ bindings for the Vulkan C API to improve the developers Vulkan experience without introducing CPU runtime cost.
-It adds features like type safety for enums and bitfields, STL container support, exceptions and simple enumerations.
+Vulkan-Hpp provides header-only C++ bindings for the Vulkan C API to improve the developer experience with Vulkan without introducing run-time CPU costs.
+It adds features like type safety for enumerations and bit-fields, STL container support, exception support, and several varieties of RAII-capable types.

 | Platform | Build Status |
 |:--------:|:------------:|